-We may or may not experience an Indian summer this year, but whatever happens, winter is fast approaching.
+We may not have experienced an Indian summer this year but with winter fast approaching, now is a great time to get ready for the big chill.
 Whether you’ve just moved in to a new house, are planning on moving soon or just need some motivation; make sure you read on to find out how to get your home ready for winter...

 Wet Wet Wet